IgorCastilhos/IgorCastilhos/README.md

  I'm a Information Systems student from Brazil!
 </p>

-- I'm currently looking for a Junior spot in a tech company
+- I'm currently looking for a job

-- I'm learning about Data Structures, Algorithms and Systems Design
+- I'm learning about React

 - Contact me at: igorcastilhos2010@hotmail.com